Peter Koppes: The Church

-On his return in March 1980, Koppes came to Sydney and formed a three-piece band, Limazine, in Sydney with Nick Ward (AKA Nigel Murray) on drums, and began performing.
+On his return in March 1980, Koppes went to Sydney and formed a three-piece band, Limazine, in Sydney with Nick Ward (AKA Nigel Murray) on drums, and began performing.
 It was not long before Koppes again teamed up to play music with Steve Kilbey who had recently moved there too.
 Following an invitation to play a support from a manager/promoter friend, they formed The Church.
 Supposedly, the name was chosen as it was unclaimed, but later allusions to spiritual interests by Kilbey hint that it was less coincidental, and it has been stated in Robert Dean Lurie's book on Steve Kilbey that the name comes from a line in the David Bowie song "Moonage Daydream": 'The Church of Man, love, Is such a holy place to be'.
 At this time, Marty Willson-Piper (originally from Liverpool, United Kingdom) arrived in Australia.
 He attended a show with a friend of Koppes and was asked to join the band because he could play guitar, looked like he belonged in the band, and the music needed another player to develop it further.
 Initially, only Koppes was a fully proficient musician, Kilbey was an erratic bass guitarist and Willson-Piper was searching for his guitar style.
 Included in the original Church lineup was ex-Limazine drummer Nick Ward, who had been a school colleague of Steve's.
 Together they arranged and completed Kilbey's song ideas, and made a demo tape utilising studio time at a friend's 4 Track studio to record backing tracks that would later be overdubbed at home using Steve and Nick's recorders.

 Willson-Piper contributed to the demo, and with Koppes spent a week arranging his parts for some live shows.
 At the same time Koppes had garnered interest from publisher Chris Gilbey, of The Beatles' publishing company Northern Songs who then witnessed the first and only rehearsal with Willson-Piper before the gigs, however he missed the first show and the second was cancelled due to the band not wanting to risk being unable to pay for the PA and lights.
 Koppes then announced to Chris that the band couldn't continue and was disbanding.
 Gilbey said he would sign the band anyway, paying them a stipend, putting them in a rehearsal studio, recording an album.
 Gilbey found them an agent, leading to a record release with EMI.

 The Church achieved early chart success in Australia with songs such as 'The Unguarded Moment' and 'Almost With You' that were also released internationally.
 The band also gained recognition for its distinctive jangling harmony guitar style which was originally instigated by Koppes and sometimes mistakenly attributed solely to 12 string electric guitar.